Covid 19 coronavirus: 81 per cent of Kiwis facing streaming issues as broadband traffic breaks new record

 A Finder survey of 2142 respondents found increase in network traffic has led to a "surge in buffering issues."

+The company had not previously asked a question about buffering issues.
+It had inferred an increase because of an increase in traffic to its service.

-The company extrapolates its results to say 68 per cent of Kiwis are experiencing dropouts when watching video content, while a third (32 per cent) face the buffering wheel at least once per week when streaming.
+Finder extrapolates its results to say 68 per cent of Kiwis are experiencing dropouts when watching video content, while a third (32 per cent) face the buffering wheel at least once per week when streaming.

 It says 15 per cent are experiencing video streaming problems daily.